Online General Certificate Admission Procedures

 Conditional enrollment is not available to students pursuing certificates.

-Undergraduate students seeking admission to an online graduate certificate are not permitted to complete a Self-Certification form.
+Undergraduate students seeking admission to an online graduate certificate are not permitted to complete a Self-Certification.
 Students must submit transcripts indicating successful completion of a bachelor’s degree or higher.

 Graduate applicants who intend to transfer to the University must be eligible for re-enrollment or readmission to the graduate program at the institution they most recently attended.